 Another change announced by the IRS involves benefits from per diem or indemnity policies, which pay a predetermined amount each day.
 These benefits are not included in income except amounts that exceed the beneficiary’s total qualified long-term care expenses or $330 per day (for 2014), whichever is greater.
 (The 2013 limit was $320.)

-For these and other inflation adjustments from the IRS, click here.
+For further information, see this resource on other inflation adjustments from the IRS.

 What Is a “Qualified” Policy?

 To be “qualified,” policies issued on or after January 1, 1997, must adhere to certain requirements, among them that the policy must offer the consumer the options of “inflation” and “nonforfeiture” protection, although the consumer can choose not to purchase these features.
 Policies purchased before January 1, 1997, will be grandfathered and treated as “qualified” as long as they have been approved by the insurance commissioner of the state in which they are sold.
-For more on the “qualified” definition, click here.
+For more information, see this resource on the “qualified” definition.

 The Georgetown University Long-Term Care Financing Project has a two-page fact sheet, “Tax Code Treatment of Long-Term Care and Long-Term Care Insurance.”
 To download it in PDF format, go to: http://ltc.georgetown.edu/pdfs/taxcode.pdf